Common toad: Roadkill

 Many toads are killed by traffic while migrating to their breeding grounds.
-In Europe they have the highest rate of mortality from roadkill among amphibians.
-Many of the deaths take place on stretches of road where streams flow underneath showing that migration routes often follow water courses.
+They have the highest roadkill mortality rate among amphibians in Europe.
+Many of these deaths occur on stretches of road where streams flow underneath, demonstrating that migration routes often follow watercourses.
 In some places in Germany, Belgium, the Netherlands, Great Britain, Northern Italy and Poland, special tunnels have been constructed so that toads can cross under roads in safety.
-In other places, local wildlife groups run "toad patrols", carrying toads across roads at busy crossing points in buckets.
-The toads start moving at dusk and for them to travel far, the temperature needs to remain above 5 C. On a warm wet night they may continue moving all night but if it cools down, they may stop earlier.
+In other areas, local wildlife groups run "toad patrols", carrying toads across busy roads in buckets across key crossing points.
+The toads start moving at dusk, but they need a temperature above 5 C to travel far.
+On a warm, wet night, they may continue moving all night, but if it cools down, they may stop earlier.
 An estimate was made of the significance of roadkill in toad populations in the Netherlands.
 The number of females killed in the spring migration on a quiet country road (ten vehicles per hour) was compared with the number of strings of eggs laid in nearby fens.
 A 30% mortality rate was found, with the rate for deaths among males likely to be of a similar order.

 Bufotoxin

 The main substance found in the parotoid gland and skin of the common toad is called bufotoxin.
 It was first isolated by Heinrich Wieland and his colleagues in 1922, and they succeeded in identifying its structure about 20 years later.
 Meanwhile, other researchers succeeded in isolating the same compound (and its parent steroid, bufotalin) from the Japanese toad, Bufo japonicus.

-By 1986, researchers at Arizona State University had succeeded in synthesizing the toad toxin constituents bufotalin, bufalitoxin and bufotoxin.
+By 1986, researchers at Arizona State University had succeeded in synthesising the toad toxin constituents bufotalin, bufalitoxin and bufotoxin.
 The chemical formula of bufotoxin is C_{40}H_{60}N_{4}O_{10}.
 Its physical effects resemble those of digoxin, which, in small doses, increases the strength with which the heart muscle contracts; synthesized from foxglove plants (Digitalis purpurea), digoxin is used in the treatment of congestive heart failure.
 The skin of the South American cane toad contains enough similar toxin to cause serious symptoms (or even death) in animals, including humans.
-Clinical effects include severe irritation and pain to eyes, mouth, nose and throat, cardiovascular and respiratory symptoms, paralysis and seizures, increased salivation, vomiting, hyperkalemia, cyanosis and hallucinations.
+Clinical effects include severe irritation and pain in the eyes, mouth, nose and throat, cardiovascular and respiratory symptoms, paralysis and seizures, increased salivation, vomiting, hyperkalemia, cyanosis and hallucinations.
 There is no known anti-venom.
 Treatment consists of supporting respiratory and cardiovascular functions, prevention of absorption and electrocardiography to monitor the condition.
 Atropine, phenytoin, cholestyramine and lidocaine may prove useful in its management.